albar965/littlenavmap-manual/en/AIRCRAFTPERFEDIT.md

 * `Average vertical descent speed`: Average vertical speed.
 * `Average fuel flow for descent`: Average fuel flow on descent.

 A label `Descent Rule of Thumb` shows the calculated rule of thumb for descent.
-The default is 3 nm per 1000 ft.
+The default is 3 NM per 1000 ft.

 Descent speed and vertical descent speed are used to calculate the top of descent which also varies with wind conditions.